Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 For the Tour’s top contenders, this stage could make or break their shot at the coveted yellow jersey.
 It represents perhaps the final – and most brutal – opportunity to gain time on rivals before the race heads toward its conclusion.

 But Stage 19 won’t just decide the fate of the pros.
-For the amateur riders tackling L’Étape du Tour – the public version of this exact stage – it’s a once-in-a-lifetime challenge and a chance to test themselves on the same roads as cycling’s elite.
+For the amateur riders who tackled L’Étape du Tour – the public version of this stage – it’s a once-in-a-lifetime challenge and a chance to test themselves on the same roads as cycling’s elite.
+And last Sunday, the amateurs rode the entire planned Stage 19 route – climbing a grueling 4,550 meters (about 14,930 feet) over the course of 130 km.

+And in a odd twist of fate befitting the maxim “life is stranger than fiction,” the amateurs ended up riding a tougher course than the pros.

 ‘The challenge of a lifetime’